 Meanwhile Corrigan and another BPRD staffer are attacked by a number of animated objects including a scarf, teapot, and umbrella, apparently another niece of Japanese folklore.
 Meanwhile, Sapien and Sherman are called to the site of an earthquake and discover that the two demons now loosed from the sword, Thunder and Lightning, are summoning their brothers, the dragons which are causing the earthquakes as they come awake.
 They meet the same fox spirit Hellboy met and are she guides them in that mission.
 One of the dragons attacks them but Sherman drives back underwater.

 All of the players will meet in the Tokyo Temple where the events that led to everything that happened occurred.
 Suffice it for purposes here, the ending wraps neatly all the plot threads before they had for breakfast.

 A word on the animation style here.
-For legal reasons having to with protecting the Mignola brand, the animated films (of which there are three including a short concerning a red cap, an evil British creature, which is on —–) is different enough that you know it’s not Mignola or any artists who drew Hellboy for Dark Horse.
+For legal reasons having to with protecting the Mignola brand, the animated films (of which there are three including a short concerning a red cap, an evil British creature) is different enough that you know it’s not Mignola or any artists who drew Hellboy for Dark Horse.
 It’s a superb style and you’ll quickly forget that it’s not what you’ve encountered before.
 Oh and Hellboy’s hoofed feet are really cool here!

 (Anchor Bay Entertainment DVD, 2007)